garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-05-08-contact-page-serverless-function.md

 ## Putting it All Together

-Here is the full source code put together.
+Below is the full source code.

 ```go{numberLines: true}
 package handle